 3. Subject to the other applicable requirements of this OP, Program-for-Results financing may be extended to any type of expenditures, provided the Program is productive and Program oversight arrangements, including the fiduciary arrangements, provide reasonable assurance that financing proceeds will be used for the purposes for which the financing is granted, with due consideration of economy and efficiency.
 The amount of Program-for-Results financing should be equal to or less than the total Program expenditures.
 If by the end of the Program, the amount of Program-for-Results financing disbursed exceeds the total amount of expenditures under the Program, taking into account contributions from other financing sources, the borrower is required to refund the difference to the Bank.

 4. Subject to the other applicable provisions of this OP, financing proceeds are disbursed upon the achievement of verified results specified as disbursement-linked indicators (DLIs).
 Such disbursements are not dependent upon or attributable to individual transactions or expenditures.
-Under appropriate circumstances, such as to provide the borrower with resources to allow the Program to start or to facilitate the achievement of one or more DLIs, the Bank may agree to disburse a portion of loan proceeds as an advance for DLIs that have not yet been achieved.
+Under appropriate circumstances, such as to provide the borrower with resources to allow the Program to start or to facilitate the achievement of one or more DLIs, the Bank may agree to disburse a portion of the financing proceeds as an advance for DLIs that have not yet been achieved.

 Considerations for Program-for-Results Financing 5.
 The Bank's assessment of a proposed Program is based on various country and Program-specific strategic, technical, and risk considerations.
 These include the Program’s strategic relevance, technical soundness, expenditure analysis, economic rationale, results framework, fiduciary and environmental and social systems2 and risks, including governance arrangements.3 The assessments evaluate the relevant risks and the scope for improvements and managing such risks, including proposed institution strengthening activities to be undertaken before, if deemed appropriate, and during Program implementation.